-Superb adaptation of Neil Simon's classic stage comedy, with Jack Lemmon and Walter Matthau forming a memorable double act as a pair of divorced sticks-in-the-muds living in the same flat together.
+Jack Lemmon and Walter Matthau form a memorable double act in this superb adaptation of Neil Simon's classic stage comedy as a pair of divorced stick-in-the-muds living in the same flat together.
 But since Felix (Lemmon) is a neat-freak and Oscar is a total slob, they drive each other crazy.
 Comic sparks fly from the perfect combination of stars and script.

 Two men sharing a flat brings images of Men Behaving Badly to mind - but this couldn't be further from it.